jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 The **spawner** ([basics](spawners-basics),
 [reference](../reference/spawners)) is the real core of
-JupyterHub: when someone wants a notebook server, it allocates resources and starts the server.
-The notebook server could run on the same server as JupyterHub, on another server, on some cloud service, or even more.
+JupyterHub: when someone wants a notebook server, the spawner allocates resources and starts the server.
+The notebook server could run on the same machine as JupyterHub, on another machine, on some cloud service, or even more.
 They can limit resources (CPU, memory) or isolate users from each other - if the spawner supports it.
 They can also do no limiting and allow any user to access any other user's files if they